Physician Compensation Agreements in Houston

 Ensuring Compliance, Protecting Your Interests

 Ensuring compensation agreements comply with applicable state and federal laws, including the Stark Law and Anti-Kickback Statute, is critical to controlling any exposure to potential violations and the tremendous consequences which may accompany them.
-As a firm that represents health care clients facing waste, fraud, and abuse investigations, we know the consequences of poorly constructed contracts, and leverage this insight to help ensure regulatory compliance.
-We also work closely with clients to assess their individual needs and goals, and protect their interests when entering into contractual relationships.
+As a firm that represents health care clients facing waste, fraud, and abuse investigations, we know the consequences of poorly constructed contracts, and leverage this insight to help ensure regulatory compliance with your compensation agreement, including ensuring compensation meets fair market value requirements.

 Whether you are a physician entering into an important contract or a medical group looking to establish clear, concise, and compliant compensation agreements, working with proven attorneys can make all the difference.
-At Hendershot Cowart P.C., our Texas health care and medical law attorneys have demonstrated a proven ability to handle even the most challenging and high stakes health care cases.
-Using this experience, we take a thorough and proactive approach to counseling clients in matters involving medical contracts, management service contracts, space and equipment leases, and more.
+At Hendershot Cowart P.C., our Texas health care and medical law attorneys have demonstrated a proven ability to handle even the most challenging and high-stakes health-care matters.
+Using this experience, we take a thorough and proactive approach to counseling clients in matters involving compensation agreements, medical contracts, management services agreements, and more.

 Call (713) 909-7323 or contact us online to speak with a Texas health care attorney about your medical contract needs.